Perioral Dermatitis - NIMO SKIN

 What to avoid with perioral dermatitis

-With perioral dermatitis, what you stop doing is at least as important as what you start doing.
-Here are the four most common mistakes — and they can keep the condition going even when you're doing everything else right:
+With perioral dermatitis, what you stop doing is just as important as what you start.
+Here are the four most common mistakes — and they can keep the condition going even when you do everything else right:

 1. Steroid creams — even mild ones

-It seems obvious to use a cortisone cream to quickly reduce redness.
+It may seem obvious to use a corticosteroid cream to quickly reduce redness.
 But steroids are actually one of the primary causes of perioral dermatitis.
-Although they provide short-term relief, the skin typically flares up even more violently when you stop.
-The result can be "steroid-dependent" skin that is much harder to treat than the original condition.
+Although they provide short-term relief, the skin typically flares up even more severely once you stop.
+The result can be a "steroid-dependent" skin that is much harder to treat than the original condition.
 Avoid steroid creams on the face entirely unless a dermatologist specifically prescribes them for another purpose.

-Rich creams with an occlusive effect can block pores and provide ideal growth conditions for bacteria and Demodex mites.
-Instead of more moisture, you should switch to a light, non-comedogenic cream that does not unnecessarily burden the skin.
+Heavy creams with occlusive effects can block pores and create ideal growth conditions for bacteria and Demodex mites.
+Instead of more moisture, switch to a light, non-comedogenic cream that does not unnecessarily burden the skin.

 3. Acid-based actives — AHA, BHA, and retinol

 Exfoliating acids like glycolic acid (AHA) and salicylic acid (BHA) are popular in many skincare products, but with active perioral dermatitis, they are too aggressive.
-They can further break down the skin barrier and intensify inflammation.
+They can further break down the skin barrier and worsen inflammation.
 The same applies to retinol in most cases.
-Pause actives until the skin has calmed down.
+Pause active ingredients until the skin has calmed down.

 4. Strong toothpaste with fluoride and whitening effect

 Fluoride is a documented trigger, especially for rashes located close to the mouth.
-Try switching to a mild, low-fluoride toothpaste during flare-ups — and rinse thoroughly around the mouth after brushing your teeth.
+Try switching to a mild, fluoride-free toothpaste during flare-ups — and rinse thoroughly around the mouth after brushing.

-Zinc oxide and sulfur calm active inflammation and redness in perioral dermatitis.
-Nature's own ingredients in a mild, gentle formula.
+Zinc oxide and sulfur reduce active inflammation and redness in perioral dermatitis.
+Natural ingredients in a mild, gentle formula.

 Treatment of perioral dermatitis

-At NIMO SKIN, we are committed to helping you tackle perioral dermatitis.
-Fortunately, the skin condition is not necessarily chronic, and with the right products, it can be managed to the extent that it no longer bothers you.
-Even if the skin condition seems overwhelming, we just need to remember that good results can be achieved in surprisingly short time — and it all starts with a good and gentle facial care routine.
+At NIMO SKIN, we are committed to helping you overcome perioral dermatitis.
+Fortunately, this skin condition is not necessarily chronic, and with the right products, it can be managed to the extent that it no longer bothers you.
+Even if the skin’s condition seems overwhelming, we just need to remember that good results can be achieved surprisingly quickly — and it all starts with a good and gentle skincare routine.

-The products on this page have helped many people with this particular skin condition.
-With a combination of healthy products and good facial hygiene, you will, with great probability, be able to enjoy life with good skin before you know it.
+The products on this page have helped many people with this exact skin condition.
+With a combination of healthy products and good facial hygiene, you will very likely be able to enjoy life with healthy skin before you know it.

-With our facial kits, you get everything your skin needs to overcome the challenges that perioral dermatitis brings:
+With our face packages, you get everything the skin needs to overcome the challenges that perioral dermatitis brings:

-1. DemSol Mild Foam Cleanser is developed for unpleasant skin conditions such as perioral dermatitis, rosacea, and acne.
-It is produced with gentle cleansing of the face in mind before applying ZZ-Cream, but can also be used with any other day or night cream.
+1. DemSol Mild Foam Cleanser is developed for troublesome skin conditions such as perioral dermatitis, rosacea, and acne.
+It is produced with the aim of gently cleansing the face before applying ZZ-Cream, but can also be used with any other day or night cream.

-The ingredients have been carefully considered to protect the skin, and regarding the soap, it can be added that it:
+The ingredients are carefully selected to be gentle on the skin, and regarding the soap, it can be added that it:

 • Does not dry out the skin